-The key aim is to quantify the impacts of having GI.
-GI is hypothesised to have multiple benefits, so we want to measure multiple axes.
+The key aim is to quantify the impacts of having GI in the cities to enhance the quality of life of the citizen.
+GI is hypothesised to have multiple benefits, quantitative and qualitative, and so we want to measure through multiple axes.

-Principles: effective, repeatable and reasonable cost.
+Following the significant principles of effectiveness, repeatable and reasonable cost.